miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 make spam cannons!
 So I pulled it back again and basically blanked my site.
-I brought it down to one page, and realized that holding on to that love for technology in the face of the existential funk Terminator/Matrix invites, and all the while, future-proofing my tech skills in the age of AI!
+I brought it down to one page, and realized that holding on to that love for technology in the face of the existential funk Terminator/Matrix invites, and all the while future-proofing my tech skills in ways that are carefully calibrated for the age of AI!

+Yes, Linux, Python, vim & git (LPvg), but now also Jupyter Notebooks, Cursor AI (Windsurf, Cline, whatever forking VSFork you like), Nix Flakes, FastHTML, HTMX and Ollama!
+All the ingredients of the Genie in the bottle.
+Everything required to build Chip O'Theseus while still taking advantage of the frontier AI models and cool-kid power-tools.

+Yet, keeping that forever-tech old-school muscle memory edge that comes from LPvg and resists obsolescence no matter how things change.

 And showing others how to do the same.